-With the exception of the Chief Financial Officer who receives no remuneration, the compensation policies and the participation in the profitability of the Corporation offered to senior managers are intended to pay total compensation that is competitive with market practices and to motivate them to perform so that the Corporation achieves its profitability objectives.
-Considering the size of the Corporation and the limited number of senior executives, the Board has not appointed a compensation committee and the Corporation has no defined compensation program or strategy, with the exception of the Stock Option Plan defined in section 5.2 The Stock Option Plan below.
+With the exception of the CFO who receives no remuneration, the compensation policies and the participation in the profitability of the Corporation offered to executive officers are intended to pay total compensation that is competitive with market practices and to motivate them to perform so that the Corporation achieves its profitability objectives.
+Considering the size of the Corporation and the limited number of executive officers, the Board has not appointed a compensation committee and the Corporation has no defined compensation program or strategy, with the exception of the Stock Option Plan defined in section 5.2 The Stock Option Plan below.
 Since the risks associated with compensation practices are considered low, no risk analysis is made by the Board on remuneration practices.